 Identity Management Basics

-- Defining Identity Management:
+- Defining Identity and Access Management:

 - Identity Management Terminology: